Player-FM/fetchable/README.md

 ### Contributing

 Contributions are welcome.
 Please include tests and ensure it passes [Travis](https://travis-ci.org/playerfm/fetchable).
+Run tests as follows (I have brake aliased to `bundle exec rake` and the project includes single\test gem for convenience):

+> brake # runs all tests
+> brake test:FetchableTest # run a single test class
+> brake test:FetchableTest:test\_attribs # run a single test method

-It's much faster to run tests locally by running the [testdata](https://github.com/playerfm/testdata) server locally, but it works fine using the remote version too.
+By default, the test web host is the remote TestData instance at http://testdata.player.fm.
+It's faster to run tests locally by installing the [testdata](https://github.com/playerfm/testdata) server.
+Once running on your machine, point the environment variable TESTDATA\_HOST to your local server.